 Sumi Vatsa is a member of the Board of Stand Up!
 Girls.
 She has been helping her clients and customers buy, sell, rent and lease property all over New York City for more than a dozen years.
 Sumi credits her success to having a good sense of humor, as she helps clients achieve one of the three holy grails everyone is seeking in New York City – the perfect home!
 Sumi has been performing stand-up for the last seven years, gracing such stages as Gotham Comedy Club and Stand Up NY.

 Sara E. Solfanelli is a member of the Board of Stand Up!
 Girls.
 She oversees the law firm Schulte Roth & Zabel’s pro bono program.
-In addition to the more traditional services the firm provides individual indigent clients, Sara started her career as the director of international programs at Women’s Campaign International, a non-profit dedicated to empowering women in emerging democracies.
+Sara started her career as the director of international programs at Women’s Campaign International, a non-profit dedicated to empowering women in emerging democracies.
 Upon graduating law school, she joined Schulte as an associate, where she counselled clients on a wide range of employment matters.
 While at Schulte, Sara provided extensive pro bono services to a variety of non-profit clients and helped start Foundation Rwanda, where she remains director and secretary.
 Sara also served as a global HR director and in-house counsel for media and advertising agencies.
 In 2017, Sara transitioned to public service full-time and joined the Urban Justice Center as chief operating officer and general counsel, where she helped launch the Social Justice Accelerator which counsels start-up and early stage non-profits.
+Sara is also a member of the Board of Directors of the Community Resource Exchange.

 Hollie Harper — a writer/comedian/actress — is a member of the Board of, and a teaching artist for, Stand Up!
 Girls.
 Hollie is a co-host of the nationally trending Twitter Storytelling Chat “BlerdDating.”
 Her blog “Hollie Harper INK” on Medium has Top Writer status in Parenting, Black Lives Matter and Racism.
 She is the creator of the popular sketch comedy show AMERICAN CANDY.
 They have played the Comic Strip, Gotham Comedy Club, BAM Café as well as the Chicago Sketch Comedy Festival.
 Hollie is a regular host for West Side Comedy Club.
 As an actress she recently starred in the Off-Broadway production of Melanie Maria Goodreaux’s “The White Blacks.”